saminamulla/AutomaticTextSummarization/README.md

 # AutomaticTextSummarization
-This is source code will help to develope automatic text summarization web app.
+This is source code to develope automatic text summarization web app.